Digital revolution signals faster trains

 - There are 20,000 miles of track and 30,000 bridges, tunnels and viaducts on the British network

-- It runs 19 of Britain's largest stations, while the remaining 2,500-plus are run by the train operating countries
+- It runs 19 of Britain's largest stations, while the remaining 2,500-plus are run by the train operating companies

 - More than 4.6 million journeys are made every day in Great Britain, which is 1.7 billion in a year - double the amount taken 20 years ago